earthlab/earthlab.github.io/_posts/courses/earth-analytics/02-time-series-data/time-series-dates-r/2017-01-25-R05-grad-summarize-and-filter-precip-data-R.md

 <img src="{{ site.url }}/images/rfigs/courses/earth-analytics/02-time-series-data/time-series-dates-r/2017-01-25-R05-grad-summarize-and-filter-precip-data-R/daily-prec-plot-1.png" title="Daily precipitation for boulder" alt="Daily precipitation for boulder" width="90%" />

-Finally, plot a temporal subset of the data from 2000-2013.
+Finally, plot a temporal subset of the data from Jan-October 2013.
 We learned how to do this in the previous lessons.